This guide will show you how to root the popular Samsung Galaxy S4 phone from Samsung.

 Once you have downloaded them run the main program file to make sure the drivers are installed.

-Step 3 – Download the Samsung Galaxy S4 root package
+Step 2 – Download Samsung Galaxy S4 root toolkit

 In order for your PC to recognise the Samsung Galaxy S4 when you plug it in to perform rooting you must first enable USB debugging on the phone itself.
 This is done by doing the following.